kktjs/kkt/packages/ncc/README.md

   --help, -h            Displays help information.
   -o, --out [dir]       Output directory for build (defaults to dist).
   -m, --minify          Minify output.
+  -t, --target          Instructs webpack to target a specific environment (defaults to node14).
+  -l, --library         Output a library exposing the exports of your entry point.
+The parameter "--target=web" works.
   -s, --source-map      Generate source map.
   -e, --external [mod]  Skip bundling 'mod'.
 Can be used many times.